Exhibition Free Display

 What to expect

-Co-curated by Harland Miller and the Design Museum’s Director and CEO Tim Marlow, this free display will explore how Miller harnesses the principles of graphic design, deploying bright, saturated colour palettes and a wide range of typefaces designed by the artist himself.
+Co-curated by Harland Miller and the Design Museum’s Director and CEO Tim Marlow, this free display explores how Miller harnesses the principles of graphic design, deploying bright, saturated colour palettes and a wide range of typefaces designed by the artist himself.

-Presented across two locations within the museum, the display will feature large-scale paintings in the Helene and Johannes Huth Gallery (Level 2), while works on paper from the same series will be shown on the Garfield Weston Mezzanine (Atrium).
+Presented across two locations within the museum, the display features large-scale paintings in the Helene and Johannes Huth Gallery (Level 2), while works on paper from the same series are on show on the Garfield Weston Mezzanine (Atrium).

 Highlights include Far Out (2022), Miller's first diptych in the series, where huge letters rendered in rich, saturated colours vie for attention across the two canvases, and XXX (2025), which repeats a letter which is significant to the artist in its form and design, but also due to its connotations and connections to punk culture and X-rated cinema.